 Here's exactly how UserGems handles the real problems SDR teams face:

-- Fits your current workflow: UserGems integrates with Salesforce, HubSpot, Outreach, and Salesloft.
-Your reps open their usual tools and find prioritized leads with messages ready to send – no extra platforms, no tab switching, no training needed.
+• Fits your current workflow: UserGems integrates with Salesforce, HubSpot, Outreach, and Salesloft.
+Your reps open their usual tools and find prioritized leads with messages ready to send – single platform access, unified workflow, and immediate usability.

 SeekOut proves what happens when you implement this right.
-They were sitting on thousands of former customers in recruiting who had moved to new companies – warm leads they couldn't tap into.
+They were sitting on thousands of former customers in recruiting who had moved to new companies – warm leads sitting untapped.
 Once they integrated UserGems, the results were immediate.

 They saw 5X ROI in the first year, $1.5M in influenced pipeline, and reply rates hitting 15-25%.
 Champion tracking quickly became their top pipeline source.

-The best part is that UserGems guarantees results.
-If you don't create pipeline worth your investment, we’ll refund your money.
+UserGems guarantees results.
+We guarantee pipeline worth your investment or refund your money.
 Easy as that.

-Give your SDR team an unfair advantage.
-Book a demo today and see why teams never go back to manual prospecting after UserGems.
+See how UserGems drives pipeline for SDR teams.
+Book a demo today and see why teams commit fully to automated prospecting after UserGems.

 FAQs